Fractal Credentials API

 Using the Credentials API, you can leverage our existing user base with a quick and easy solution to access the provably verifiable KYC/KYB status of the identity behind a wallet address and validate it on-chain.

 For compliance purposes, you may be required to access the user data supporting the issued Credential.
-In order to do this, make sure to follow the directions in in the Message format section.
+In order to do this, make sure to follow the directions in obtaining user's data in the Message format section.

 Environments